 This document is one of a series which, as adopted, constitute a part of the Master Plan for Washoe County, Nevada.
-This document is available for \$5.00 from the Washoe County Department of Community Development.
-If you have a copy of the Master Plan notebook, please place this behind the Public Services and Facilities Element tab.
-The Washoe County Master Plan is also available on our department's website.
+The Washoe County Master Plan is available on our department's website.

 In accordance with Article 820 of the Washoe County Development Code, the Public Services and Facilities Element was amended by Comprehensive Plan amendment Case Number CP10-002.
 This amendment was adopted by Resolution Number 10-11 of the Washoe County Planning Commission on May 20, 2010, by the Washoe County Commission on July 13, 2010, and found in conformance with the Truckee Meadows Regional Plan by the Regional Planning Commission on September 8, 2010.
 The adopting resolution was signed by the Washoe County Commission Chairman on September 9, 2010.
+Amended by the Washoe County Commission, Resolution Number R20-050 on September 22, 2020 and found in conformance with the Truckee Meadows Regional Plan on November 12, 2020.